Can You Trust Your Own Judgment in Addiction Recovery?

-Addiction recovery requires accomplishing a number of tasks, including:
+Addiction recovery requires accomplishing several tasks, including:

-- build and maintain motivation
+- Build and maintain motivation

-- connect with others
+- Connect with others

-- identify and develop alternative coping methods
+- Identify and develop alternative coping methods

-- reduce resentment about changing
+- Reduce resentment about changing

-- identify, understand and cope with craving
+- Identify, understand and cope with craving

-- build a new, balanced life
+- Build a new, balanced life

-- stay alert for problems and follow through all the way
+- Stay alert for problems and follow through all the way

 To accomplish these tasks, you will need to make MANY decisions along the way.
 However, your judgment about your addictive behavior(s) has not been good.
-How could you trust yourself to make decisions about recovery?
+How could you trust yourself after addiction to make decisions about recovery?

 You could put yourself in the hands of others (AA, a therapist, your higher power, etc.).
 However, many are not willing to do this, yet still want recovery.

 For these individuals, recovery is a process of discovery.
 You will need to think about new ways of being and behaving.
 You will try them out, first in imagination, and possibly in practice.
 Like a scientific researcher, you will need to determine which ideas are most promising and need to be tested first.
 If these early ideas are successful, you may not even need to try more!
 The whole process, however, will need to be guided by your own judgment.

 Your self-doubt may be strong, especially if you think you are “out of control.”
 However, you still have capabilities and can still make good decisions and trust yourself after addiction (even if you also make some bad ones).
 You can identify these words and understand them.
 You have decided to continue reading, which keeps open the possibility you will learn something new and helpful.
 You are searching for information, and you realize you need it.
 Half of solving any problem is recognizing it.
 You are not completely without judgment, resources, or capabilities!